Skip to main content

 Pathway A - The two elements being assessed, the delivery of a presentation to clients and the writing of a group report are two important elements in management consultancy.

-Formative feedback on skills, knowledge and process development is provided by the module leader and client during regular meetings throughout the process.
+Formative feedback on skills, knowledge and process development is provided by the module leader and your client during regular meetings throughout the process.

 The client consultancy presentation in pathway B is compulsory but assessed for formative feedback only.